Feqzz/qTracker-Server/README.md

 * `openssl`

 # Documentation
-For the time being there is no documentation available.
+The online documentation is available at this [website](https://tarves.no/docs/QTracker-Server/).
 You might find the development process in the client's [wiki](https://github.com/Feqzz/qTracker-Client/wiki) interesting.

 # Client